 - show how student work successfully integrates principles/ideas of the courses in the core

-- provide insight into the students’ competency in the principles of User-Centered Design
+- provide insight into the students’ competency in the principles of Human-Centered Design and Usability

 The work that is drawn from the proposed Concentration must demonstrate a mastery (or potential mastery) of the principles and skills covered in that concentration.

-Students ordinarily present their portfolio in the spring of their sophomore year.
-Students have the option to defer presentation of their portfolio until a later year if they transferred or declared after their freshman year.
+Students ordinarily present their portfolio in the fall of their junior year, during the last full week before thanksgiving.
+Students have the option to defer presentation of their portfolio until their senior year if they transferred or declared after their freshman year.
 Deferment requires the chair’s permission.
-Students must register for a time by the last class day of March.
-The registration signup sheet will be kept with the DigiCOM secretary.
+Students must register for a time by the last class day of October.
+The registration signup sheet will be posted in the digiCOM studio.

-- last class day of March--register for presentation time
+- last class day of October--register for presentation time

 - the first day class in the next semester—revisions due for portfolios receiving pass with revision